Dr Sameer Sharma to be AP's new Chief Secretary | Science-Environment

 An expert in urban development affairs, Sharma had earlier served as Director of National Smart Cities Mission.

-He was the only IAS officer to have served as the Commissioner of three major municipal corporations of Visakhapatnam, Vijayawada, and Greater Hyderabad in the erstwhile united AP and contributed to their financial turnaround.
+He was the only IAS officer to have served as the Commissioner of three major municipal corporations of Visakhapatnam, Vijayawada, and Greater Hyderabad in the erstwhile united Andhra Pradesh and contributed to their financial turnaround.

 He did his Masters and doctorate in Community Planning in the United States of America.